bdesham/clj-plist/README.md

 * Trying to parse a very large property list can cause a heap overflow.
 I’m looking into it.
 * Binary plist files are not (yet?) supported.

+## References

+For more information on plist files, see the [Apple man page for property list files](http://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man5/plist.5.html).

 ## License